zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

   - javascript
 ---

-I got fed-up searching Google for case conversion utilities.
+I got fed up searching Google for case conversion utilities.
 The useful ones I found ([Voca](https://vocajs.com) and [change-case](https://www.npmjs.com/package/change-case)) both require an environment that allows me to use npm.

 But I was using Vanilla JavaScript.
 I did not want to include any toolchains in this project, and I'm reluctant to send an asynchronous request to download a module just for case-conversion.